Secrets And Lies Of The 40 Greatest Spies In World History

 Harold Cole began life as a petty criminal in the UK; he lied about his profession to sign up for WWII and was promptly shipped to France.
 Left behind when the country fell, he made contact with the French Resistance, pretending to be a British officer who was sent to help them.

 Instead, he embezzled a bunch of money and lived the high life in occupied France.
 Eventually he was caught out and imprisoned by the Resistance, but he escaped and turned himself in to Nazi authorities, offering to become a spy.
+From then on he worked for the SS, infiltrating Resistance groups and giving up names.

 After the war he tried to blend in but was himself given up and shot by French police while trying to escape.